NEED

 We don’t need to rush; we have plenty of time. (negative form, present tense)

-In these examples, need is used as a main verb in combination with an auxiliary verb to form a question or negative sentence.
+In these examples, need is used as a main verb in combination with an auxiliary verb to form question or negative sentences.